Provost's Travel Fund

-- The requirement that candidates present peer-reviewed work at a venue described above may be modified to take into account of the nature of a faculty member’s discipline.
-For example, for those faculty in the performing arts such as the visual arts, music, dance, and theater, the applicant must demonstrate that he or she has been invited to deliver a show or performance at a prestigious venue that will bring national or international attention to the excellence of performing arts at the University of Houston.
+- The requirement that candidates present peer-reviewed work at a venue described above may be modified to take into account the nature of a faculty member’s discipline.
+For example, those faculty and librarians in the performing arts such as the visual arts, music, dance, and theater, the applicant must demonstrate that he or she has been invited to deliver a show or performance at a prestigious venue that will bring national or international attention to the excellence of performing arts at the University of Houston.

 - A faculty member may receive at most one travel award from this program per fiscal year.